 (3) Coconut oil has a low smoke temperature.
 So it’s not the choice for high heat cooking.
 But it’s excellent for sauteing veggies at low heat.
 If you like Thai cuisine, coconut cooking and a few peanuts will put you there.

 (4) Want to get that old-time movie theater popcorn taste?
 You can use a slightly lesser grade of coconut oil to pop your organic popping corn.
 Here’s how (http://www.ehow.com/how_7694088_cook-popcorn-coconut-oil.html).
 Movie theaters used hydrogenated coconut oil, the unhealthiest choice.

-(5) You can make coconut milk with organic, unsweetened shredded coconut and purified water.
+(5) You can make coconut milk with organic, unsweetened shredded coconut, and purified water.
 Elana explains how: (http://www.elanaspantry.com/diy-coconut-milk/).
 Shredded coconut can be added to yogurt or cereal for healthy flavoring.

 (6) Celiac and wheat belly sufferers rejoice!
-You can make your own tasty pastries and breads using coconut flour.
+You can make your own tasty pastries and bread using coconut flour.
 Vegan chef Michele Forbes of NYC’s Angelica Kitchen claims coconut flour gives amazing results, and it’s healthy.

 When using coconut flour for specific recipes, it’s important to dip and scoop small amounts into the measuring cup instead of pouring directly from the bag.
 Coconut flour is so fine it won’t measure properly if you just pour.

 A quarter cup should weigh one ounce, for example.
 Then let Elana show you what you can make with several of her tasty recipes. (http://www.elanaspantry.com/tag/coconut-flour/)